 I find the photographing a distracting act: The photographer has to step out of the situation, subtract oneself from the moment for a moment to take a photo.

-I find it paradoxic to take the effort to travel somewhere for the purpose to be there and then with the act of photographing remove yourself from your original purpose: be present.
+I find it paradoxic to take the effort to travel somewhere for the purpose of being there and then with the act of photographing remove yourself from your original purpose: to be present.

-I would like to develop a photo series were this type of distraction is key.
-To express the absence of the photographer: his void from the picture.

 With every photo the photographer exposes he looses that moment but simultaneously gains a photo for eternity.
 With the SLR photo cameras it is also technique-wise valid: once the photographer pushes the exposure button the mirror flips up covering his sight completely.